the-turing-way/the-turing-way/book/website/reproducible-research/code-quality/code-quality-error-management.md

 Or if this column contains negative numbers?

 In making decisions about cases like these, the first step is to be explicit about the assumptions made.
-To identify assumptions, you can ask yourself:
+To identify assumptions in your code, you can ask yourself:

-- What type of object/data do I expect?
+- What type of object/data do I expect here?
 - What files need to exist for my workflow to run, and where?
 - ...